MClin Res Clinical Research / Overview

 - Entry requirements

 - For part-time students, written support of their employer to attend the programme and to complete any necessary requirements.

 - How to apply

-Download and complete our application form (Word, 69KB) to apply for this course.
+Fill in our online form to apply for this course.

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|